dxc-technology/halstack-react/README.md

-# Assure React CDK
+# Halstack React CDK

-Assure React CDK is a npm library of reusable React components, made with the purpose of helping React developers with the task of implementing User Interfaces following the DXC Design Guidelines.
+Halstack React CDK is a npm library of reusable React components, made with the purpose of helping React developers with the task of implementing User Interfaces following the DXC Design Guidelines.

 - It increases visual and behavioral consistency across the applications using the library.